ajzal-byte/netflix-clone/README.md

 # Netflix Clone

-This project is a Netflix clone built using React, TMDB API for fetching movie details, Firebase for user authentication, Firestore to fetch the 'plans' collection, and Redux Toolkit for 'user' state management.
-Additionally, users can view trailers by clicking on each image.
+This project is a Netflix clone built using React, TMDB API for fetching movie details, Firebase for user authentication, Firestore to fetch the 'plans', and Redux Toolkit for 'user' state management.
+Additionally, users can view trailers by clicking on each movie poster.

 ## Features